FortinetCloudCSE/k8s-201-workshop/content/03_participanttasks/Task3_2_Creating_Managing_RoleBinding_ClusterRoleBindings_cFos.md

 weight: 2
 ---

+## Object

+Create and Manage RoleBinding and ClusterRoleBinding

 ## Create ServiceAccount
 ServiceAccounts are namespaced resources; if no namespace is supplied, they default to the "default" namespace.